yewshanooi/sodium/SECURITY.md

 | -------------- | ------------------ |
 | v0.1.0-alpha   | :white_check_mark: |

-###### Reporting a Vulnerability

-If you find any vulnerability that are present in the code files, kindly submit it to the Issues tab with proof and description regarding it.
-We will check and patch the vulnerability after it's been verified by our team of in house developers.
-Individual who submit a confirmed vulnerability will be rewarded with a custom role in our Official Discord Server.
+**Reporting a Vulnerability**

+Any vulnerability present in the codes must be submitted to our Dev Team through any means.
+Those who do so will be credited with a custom Discord Role, and their username will be listed on the README.md file.
+If theres a significant flaw in the codes but was misused against the EULA and License, we may take any type of action against the offender with or without their consent.
+Misuse of our code may led to serious consequence as our code is protected through License(s) which enable others to fair use the code without reverse-engineering it.